Psychological theories of magic

 Psychological theories of magic treat magic as a personal phenomenon intended to meet individual needs, as opposed to a social phenomenon serving a collective purpose.

 Theories

-Psychosis
+Faulty thinking

 Among the earliest psychological theories is the psychosis theory, advanced by Sigmund Freud.
 According to this theory, “primitive man” is not a rational being, and in fact magical thinking bears a strong resemblance to neuroses.
 However, this conclusion has come into question, as more recent psychological theory acknowledges that psychological testing does not cross cultures with complete accuracy.

 Bad science

 In contrast, the “bad science” model claims that primitive man is rational, and magical beliefs come into existence as he tries to explain puzzling phenomena without enough information.
 According to this theory, the magician is an early form of scientist who merely lacks adequate data.
 In Edward Burnett Tylor’s version of this theory, the magician’s folly is in mistaking an ideal connection for a real one; the magician believes that thematically-linked items can influence one another by virtue of their similarity.
 For example, the Azande rub crocodile teeth on banana plants to make them fruitful (because crocodile teeth grow continuously).
 The property of fertility can spread from a symbol of fertility (the crocodile tooth) to the intended target (the banana tree).
 Michael F. Brown observes that many Aguaruna taboos can be understood as preventing undesired connections.